NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 #.
 There are too many kernels to write, and they require expert knowledge.

-The nGraph Compiler stack is designed to address the first two problems. nGraph applies graph-level optimizations by taking computational graph from deep learning frameworks and reconstructing it with nGraph IR (Intermediate Representations). nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
-To address the third problem, it integrates with PlaidML to generate code in LLVM, OpenCL, OpenGL, Cuda and Metal with low-level optimizations automatically applied.
+The nGraph Compiler stack is designed to address the first two problems. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework like TensorFlow* and reconstructing it with the nGraph :abbr:`Intermediate Representation (IR)`.
+The nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
+From here, PlaidML or one of the nGraph custom transformers can generate code various forms including LLVM, OpenCL, OpenGL, Cuda and Metal.
+This generated code is where the low-level optimizations are automatically applied.
+The result is a more efficient execution that does not require any manual kernel integration work for most hardware targets.

-The following three sections explore the aformentioned three problems in more detail.
+What follows here is more detail about how our solution addresses these problems.

 1. Absence of graph-level optimizations
 ---------------------------------------

-The diagram below illustrates a simple example of how a deep learning framework integrated with a kernel library is capable of running each operation in a computational graph optimally, but the graph itself may not be optimial:
+The diagram below illustrates a simple example of how a deep learning framework, when integrated with a kernel library, is capable of running each operation in a computational graph optimally, but the graph itself may not be
+optimial:

 .. _figure-A: